abhijit424515/soc-python-interpreter-in-cpp/week_01/README.md

 `Flex` is a tool that generates programs that perform pattern-matching on text.
 It is used to generate scanners (lexical analyzers) for programming languages.

+## Bison

+`Bison` is a parser generator that converts a grammar description into a `C` program to parse that grammar.